 - Secure Configuration for Hardware and Software: Ensures that systems are configured securely to prevent exploitation of vulnerabilities.

-Achieve Essential Cyber Hygiene with IG1
+Achieve Essential Cybersecurity Hygiene with IG1

 The frequency and severity of cyberattacks in the life sciences industry is rising, but CIS18 IG1 consists of 56 safeguards that prevent or mitigate common cybersecurity threats.
 Here is a structured approach to establishing this foundational protection: